Maikel Cleto

-Maikel Jose Cleto (born May 1, 1989) is a Dominican professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the St. Louis Cardinals and Chicago White Sox.
+Maikel Jose Cleto (born May 1, 1989) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Chicago White Sox.

 Professional career

 New York Mets

-Cleto began his professional career in 2007 with the GCL Mets.
-He went 1–2 with a 5.03 ERA, one save and 28 strikeouts.
+Cleto began his professional career in 2007 with the Gulf Coast League Mets.
+He went 1–2 with a 5.03 ERA, one save, and 28 strikeouts.

-In 2008 Cleto split the season between the Class-A Savannah Sand Gnats and the Class-A Advanced St. Lucie Mets.
-He had a combined record of 5–12 with a 4.41 ERA, one shutout and 82 strikeouts in 26 games, 23 starts between the two clubs.
+In 2008 Cleto split the season between the Single-A Savannah Sand Gnats and the High-A St. Lucie Mets.
+He had a combined record of 5–12 with a 4.41 ERA, one shutout, and 82 strikeouts in 26 games (23 starts) split between the two affiliates.

 Seattle Mariners

 On December 11, 2008, Cleto was traded to the Mariners with Aaron Heilman, Endy Chávez, Jason Vargas, Mike Carp and Ezequiel Carrera in exchange for J. J. Putz, Jeremy Reed and Sean Green.

 Cleto split the 2009 season between the Rookie-Level Peoria Mariners and the Class-A Clinton LumberKings.
 He went 0–4 with a 5.54 ERA and 25 strikeouts in nine games, eight starts.
 He attended spring training with the Mariners but was assigned to the Minor Leagues early in camp.
 Cleto was placed on the disabled list of July 7 due to back discomfort and made his return on August 15.